Display to header level

 Application Process: Review application at OSI website and, before completing, discuss project with the OSI Field Coordinator.
 OSI staff review applications and Trustees approve applications.
 A typical application, from application submission to loan, may take five weeks or more.

-Website: http://osiny.org
+Website: https://www.openspaceinstitute.org/funds/delaware-river-watershed-revolving-fund

-Past Pennsylvania Clients: Lancaster Farmland Trust, Natural Lands Trust
+Past Pennsylvania Clients: Lancaster Farmland Trust, Natural Lands

 Technical Assistance: OSI provides financial planning assistance; technical support regarding all aspects of the real estate transaction and conservation acquisition, as well as help with developing fundraising strategies.

-Case Study: Lancaster Amish Farms
+Case Study (see last section): Lancaster Amish Farms

-Contact: Bill Rawlyk, Middle Atlantic Coordinator for New Jersey and Pennsylvania, at brawlyk@osiny.org
+Contact: Bill Rawlyk, Middle Atlantic Coordinator for New Jersey and Pennsylvania, at [email protected]

 A tidal wave of development in the 1990s threatened the historic landscape of the Brandywine Battlefield, a National Historic Landmark.
 The Brandywine Conservancy responded by seeking to purchase the most historically significant of the remaining undeveloped properties.
-“Our goal was to purchase the five largest undeveloped properties in this corridor, where the heaviest fighting occurred”, explains David Shields, Associate Director of the Brandywine Conservancy.

 In January 2001, Mr. and Mrs. Richard Brigham protected their 55 acres with a conservation easement.
 In December 2002, the Spackman Family Trust placed an easement on its 110 acres.
 In July 2003, Mr. and Mrs. William Wylie permanently protected their 11 acres with an easement.
 In September 2003, the Worth Family Trust granted an easement on 115 acres.
 Piece by piece, the Conservancy and its partners had protected all but one property.